 EHR integration determines whether dictation saves time or creates new problems.
 Without direct integration, clinicians must dictate in one application and manually copy text into their electronic health record.
 This adds steps, introduces transcription errors, and defeats the purpose of automated documentation.

 For clinics bridging multiple systems, look for platforms that support HL7 FHIR or other healthcare interoperability standards.
 These protocols ensure that dictated clinical notes flow securely between systems whilst maintaining data integrity and audit trails.
+Robust APIs allow the medical speech-to-text engine to push structured data exactly where the clinician needs it, ensuring immediate availability for downstream billing and care coordination.

 Integration quality directly affects adoption.
 Clinicians quickly abandon tools that add friction to already demanding workflows.
 The best dictation software becomes invisible, capturing documentation in the background whilst you focus on the patient.